dustintodd123/azure-terraform-paloaltofw/README.md

 ### Deploying PAN VM Series firewall with Terraform on Azure

 !!
 Check out the new [Discussion Forum](https://github.com/dustintodd123/azure-terraform-paloaltofw/discussions) .
-A much better way to asks questions than opening an issue.
+For general Q&A I prefer the forum to opening issues.

 Table of contents
 -----------------